etiennebert/forest_club/2_MRIO/README_MRIO.md

 _(A user account is required to access the data.)_

 ### Technical Documentation
-In addition to the raw data, the GLORIA technical documentation covers:
+In addition to the raw data, the link contains the GLORIA technical documentation, which covers:
 - Construction methodology of the MRIO table
 - Source datasets used
 - Quality checks performed